 I thought hard about if to make this article.
 Am I doing it out of anger?
 Partly, yes, but when I realise that these “Christian” people could do the same thing to others as they have done to me, then it comes to a point where stuff like this has to be done to make sure they don’t make anyone else suffer in the future.

 To Breanna: You love your mother so much that you just don’t care what she does to anyone, whether it’s right or wrong, and apparently only you are allowed to criticise her.
-You condoned a lot of transphobic behaviour from her that I suffered just because it was her.
+You condoned a lot of transphobic behaviour from her that I suffered, just because it was her.
 You are not an ally.
-You have become as much as a monster as you are your mother if you’re willing to facilitate her disgusting behaviour.
+You have become as much as a monster as you are your mother as you have willing facilitated her disgusting behaviour.

 And then you want to accuse people of being ‘manipulative’ when you yourself are so lying and deceitful?
 You make your family out to be saints when they’re clearly not, and when someone has to call them out because they’re not what you portrayed them to be, you get angry.

 I gave you the chance to defend your family and you turned around and used that to gaslight me into believing things that never happened, just to save face.
 You are indeed the most manipulative person here and I can’t believe I considered you a sister.
-Not only are you a backstabber, but you are a danger to anyone in the LGBT community you associate with.
+Not only are you dishonest, but you are a severe danger to anyone in the LGBT community you associate with.